cyberbotics/webots-doc/guide/matlab.md

 be terminated with `Ctrl-C` key combination.

 Once the controller is terminated, the connection with Webots remains active.
-Therefore it becomes possible to issue Webots commands directly at the MATLAB prompt, for example you can interactively issue commands to query the sensors, etc.:
+Therefore it becomes possible to issue Webots commands directly on the MATLAB prompt, for example you can interactively issue commands to query the sensors, etc.: